ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 3. Select **Edit** to review and specify the information.
 4. If you enter or change information, click **Save**.

-The Juniper vSRX service is deployed on the management cluster unless you order the edge services cluster.
-For the Juniper vSRX service to function as a gateway for your vCenter Server instance, you must include the edge services cluster in your order.
+The Juniper vSRX service is deployed on the management cluster unless you order the edge gateway cluster.
+For the Juniper vSRX service to function as a gateway for your vCenter Server instance, you must include the edge gateway cluster in your order.

 ## Ordering Juniper vSRX for an existing instance
 {: #juniper-ordering-exist-instance}